 In a world filled with variety and media bombarding you with options, making decisions can be particularly challenging.
 Mix this with a fear of failure or aversion to uncertainty, and you are set up for experiencing psychological distress to some degree.
 See how this quick, non-emotive technique can help “Amy” to decide what breakfast she should choose for her family.

-1 in 10 persons develop Post Traumatic Stress Disorder after exposure to a traumatic incident.
-Persons affected by the Fees Must Fall movement could be exposed to traumatic incidents (i.e. witnessing or experiencing violence that threaten a human life or human dignity e.g. seeing a friend being beaten by the police, being threatened and intimidated to leave class).
+1 in 10 persons develop Post Traumatic Stress Disorder (PTSD) after exposure to a traumatic incident.
+Traumatic incidents refer to episodes of witnessing or experiencing violence that threaten a human life or human dignity.
+There has been much speculation about COVID-19 and the traumatic experience some may experience because of it.
 It is important to be on the lookout for signs and symptoms that indicate that additional support could be beneficial to you.
-Part one of this Fees Must Fall mini-series describes how to deal with traumatic incidents.
-Continue reading Fees Must Fall: Traumatic, now what?→
+Continue reading PTSD for beginners